Cerebras/modelzoo/src/cerebras/modelzoo/models/nlp/gpt2/README.md

 When you create your own custom GPT input function, you must ensure that your GPT input function produces a features dictionary as described in this section.

 We recommended using [GptHDF5DataProcessor](../../../data/nlp/gpt/GptHDF5DataProcessor.py) for the input function of GPT-2 model (for performance reasons).
-The instructions to create a HDF5 dataset can be found here: [Creating HDF5 dataset for GPT Models](../../../data_preparation/nlp/hdf5_preprocessing/README.md).
+The instructions to create a HDF5 dataset can be found here: [Data Preprocessing](https://docs.cerebras.net/en/latest/wsc/Model-zoo/Components/Data-preprocessing/data_preprocessing.html).
 We also support the following Data Processors:

 - [HuggingFaceDataProcessorEli5](./../../../data/nlp/gpt/HuggingFaceDataProcessorEli5.py): An example of using HuggingFace Eli5 dataset (Map-Style).
 - [HuggingFaceIterableDataProcessorEli5](./../../../data/nlp/gpt/HuggingFaceIterableDataProcessorEli5.py): An example of using HuggingFace Eli5 dataset (Iterable).